khalid-hussain/theprophetsprayer/MARKDOWN/_fm1.md

 It is enough for me that I believe that this is the most upright way, which Allāh has commanded the believers to take; which our Prophet Muḥammad \pbuh, Chief of the Messengers, has explained.
 This is the path which was trodden by the Pious Predecessors: the Companions, their Successors and those after them, including the four Imāms to whose _madhāhib_ the majority of Muslims today attribute themselves.
 All of them were agreed on the obligation to stick to the Sunnah and to refer to it; to ignore every view contradictory to it, no matter how great the holder or propounder of that view, for the status of the Messenger of Allāh \pbuh is far greater, and his example is far truer.
 Because of this, I have acted on their guidance, followed in their footsteps and carried out their commands to stick to the authentic _ḥadīth_, even if this opposes their view.
 These commands of theirs have influenced me greatly in my perusal of this path, and my rejection of blind _taqlīd_ (following of opinion).
 I ask Allāh the Exalted to reward them greatly.

-## Sayings of the Imāms regarding following the Sunnah and ignoring their views contradictory to it
+## Sayings of the _Imāms_ regarding following the Sunnah and ignoring their views contradictory to it

-It would be beneficial if we gave some of these here, for perhaps this will admonish or remind those who follow the opinion of the Imāms---nay, of those far below the Imāms in rank---blindly,[^a18] sticking to their _madhahībs_ or views as if these had descended from the heavens!
+It would be beneficial if we gave some of these here, for perhaps this will admonish or remind those who follow the opinion of the _Imāms_---nay, of those far below the _Imāms_ in rank---blindly,[^a18] sticking to their _madhahībs_ or views as if these had descended from the heavens!
 But Allāh, Mighty and Sublime, says:

 \begin{aquote}{\quran: \araaf{} 3}
 \begin{center}